-How will you look to maximise the outputs of this work?
+How will you maximise the outputs of your work?

 Improved serological assays will be made public and may be suitable for commercialisation and uptake by the wider scientific/public community.

 Additional benefits may be realised by use of these sera in fundamental and applied (translational) microbiological research and development of effective treatments.